Large induced forests in planar multigraphs: The variant without -faces

 By the edge-minimality of the counterexample $M$, we have that $N$ is not a counterexample, that is, $a(N) \geq rn+c$.
 Combining this with the equality $a(N)=a(M)$, we get that $a(M)=a(N) \geq rn+c$, a contradiction with the assumption that $M$ is a counterexample. \end{proof}

-\begin{lemma} Assume that, in a rooted directed forest $F$ on $n \geq 1$ vertices, each vertex is assigned a weight such that each leaf has weight $2$, each unary vertex (a vertex of out-degree exactly $1$) has weight $1$, each branching vertex (a vertex of out-degree at least $2$) has weight $0$ or $1$.
+\begin{lemma} Let $F$ be a rooted directed forest on $n \geq 1$ vertices.
+Assume that each vertex of $F$ is assigned a weight such that each leaf has weight $2$, each unary vertex (a vertex of out-degree exactly $1$) has weight $1$, and each branching vertex (a vertex of out-degree at least $2$) has weight $0$ or $1$.
 Then the total weight of $F$ (the sum of the weights of all vertices of $F$) is at least $n+1$.
 That lower bound is tight. \end{lemma} \begin{proof} Denote by $\ell$ the number of leaves in $F$.
 Denote by $u$ the number of unary vertices in $F$.
 Denote by $b$ the number of branching vertices.
 Denote by $t$ the number of connected components in $F$.
 Obviously, we have $\ell+u+b=n$ and $t \geq 1$.

 We can count the number of arcs in $F$ in two different ways: as the sum of in-degrees of all vertices and as the sum of out-degrees of all vertices.
 So, these two sums must be equal to each other.
 Since every vertex of $F$ except the roots of the connected components has exactly $1$ incoming arc, the sum of in-degrees is equal to $n-t$.
 On the other hand, the sum of out-degrees is at least $u+2b$ because leaves have no outgoing arcs, every unary vertex has exactly $1$ outgoing arc, and every branching vertex has at least $2$ outgoing arcs.
 So, we have $n-t \geq u+2b$.